A ‘CBB’ Star’s Naked Ambition: Nicola McLean Wants To Pose Nude For ‘Playboy’

 “I haven’t done Page 3 for many, many years, 11 years maybe.
 I wasn’t exploited, I used my boobs for my career – my kids have a fantastic life.
 I have exploited men who want to pay for me.”

-She then looked into the camera and urged Cooper Hefner, son of Hugh Hefner, who is the magazine’s Chief Creative Officer, to ask her to pose for the magazine: “Get in touch.
-I would love to do it.”
+She then looked into the camera and urged Cooper Hefner, son of Hugh Hefner, who is the magazine’s Chief Creative Officer, to ask her to pose for the magazine.

 She also said that social media allows nudity even if it explicitly states it doesn’t in its policies.